-The emergency services department at Sky Lakes Medical Center sees nearly 30,000 patients each year.
+The Sky Lakes Emergency Department sees nearly 30,000 patients each year.
 We are always open, always at attention, and can handle any life-threatening medical emergency of any nature.

-For nearly two decades, our ED has held the designation of a Level III Trauma Center, meeting the rigorous criteria of the state of Oregon in providing initial evaluation and stabilization of severely injured adult and pediatric patients.
+Our ED has held the designation of a Level III Trauma Center for two decaces, meeting the rigorous criteria of the state of Oregon in providing initial evaluation and stabilization of severely injured adult and pediatric patients.

 All Sky Lakes Medical Center physicians are experienced in emergency care, and all full-time emergency physicians are board-certified.
 Our experienced nurses hold certification in trauma and cardiac care.

 Accessing the world of the web through your mobile device or checking email or Facebook is all well and good as long as the texting, browsing and checking isn't occurring from behind the wheel.
 Browsing the web and texting while driving is dangerous and contributes to motor vehicle accidents.

 - Be smart.
 Don’t text and drive.
 No text message is worth being distracted while you drive.